-- 4. The arrangements for dealing with allegations of a failure to comply with the Council's Code of Conduct will abide by the following principles - (a) they should reassure the public that complaints will be dealt with swiftly, properly and transparently; - (b) they should be simple, clear and follow the rules of natural justice; - (c) they should not be overly bureaucratic i.e. they should follow the law and not build in unnecessary additional measures; - (d) they should allow the Monitoring Officer to dismiss complaints which are vexatious, frivolous or politically motivated; - (e) they should allow the Monitoring Officer in conjunction with the Independent Person to take decisions on whether a Councillor should be investigated; - (f) that following investigation, the Hearing Sub Committee will decide whether that Councillor should be held in breach of the Code; and - (g) they should allow for the Monitoring Officer to be accountable for such decisions in (e).
+- 6. The arrangements for dealing with allegations of a failure to comply with the Council's Code of Conduct will abide by the following principles - (a) they should reassure the public that complaints will be dealt with swiftly, properly and transparently: - (b) they should be simple, clear and follow the rules of natural justice; - they should not be overly bureaucratic i.e. they should follow the law and not build in unnecessary additional measures; - (d) they should allow the Monitoring Officer to dismiss complaints which are vexatious, frivolous, without merit, outside the scope of the Code of Conduct or politically motivated; - (e) they should allow the Monitoring Officer in conjunction with the Independent Person to take decisions on whether a Councillor should be investigated; - (f) that following investigation, the Standards Sub Committee may decide whether that Councillor should be held in breach of the Code or, in the alternative, the Monitoring Officer may consider a local resolution; and - (g) they should allow for the Monitoring Officer to be accountable for such decisions in (e).